Lagrangian Dual Decision Rules for Multistage Stochastic Mixed Integer Programming: Introduction

 The remainder of this paper is organized as follows.
 In Section \ref{sec:lagrange-duals} we formally state the {\MSMIP} problem and two Lagrangian dual problems arising from it.
 In Section \ref{sec:restricted-duals} we introduce new relaxation/bounding methods for an {\MSMIP} model that are based on those Lagrangian relaxations.
 In Section \ref{sec:ub-policy} we provide feasible policies designed by using the information obtained from the restricted duals.
-In Section \ref{sec:results} we evaluate the proposed methodologies by studying a multi-item stochastic lot-sizing problem.
+In Section \ref{sec:results} we evaluate the proposed methodologies on two problem classes.

 {\bf Notation.} Random variables are represented with bold letters ($ \boldsymbol{\xi} $) while their observations are regular font $ (\xi) $.
 We use $ [a] := \{1,2, \dots, a\} $ and $ [a,b] := \{a, a+1, \dots, b\} $ for positive integers $a$ and $b$ (with $a\leq b $), and $ (.)^{\top}$ for the transpose operator.